Guide to Psychiatry and Counseling

 Types of Mental Health Professionals continued...

-Licensed psychologists are qualified to do counseling and psychotherapy and provide treatment for mental disorders.
+Licensed psychologists are qualified to do counseling and psychotherapy, perform psychological testing, and provide treatment for mental disorders.
 They are not, though, medical doctors.
-That means that with the exception of a couple of states, psychologists cannot write prescriptions.
-Often a psychologist will work in association with a psychiatrist who provides the medical treatment for mental illness while the psychologist provides the psychotherapy.
+That means that, with the exception of a few states, psychologists cannot write prescriptions or perform medical procedures.
+Often a psychologist will work in association with a psychiatrist or other medical doctor who provides the medical treatment for mental illness while the psychologist provides the psychotherapy.

 Licensed Mental Health Counselor.
 A psychological counselor is a mental health professional who has a master's degree (MA) in psychology, counseling, or a related field.
 In order to be licensed, the professional counselor also needs two additional years' experience working with a qualified mental health professional after graduate school.
 A mental health counselor is qualified to evaluate and treat mental problems by providing counseling or psychotherapy.